 Nonetheless, in his brief time as a big-leaguer, “Mr. Koo” – as he was fondly known in New York – made a lasting impression.
 His most memorable game took place on May 21, 2005, at Shea Stadium.
 In his second of just two at-bats in the majors, Koo surprised everyone by blasting a long double off Hall of Famer Randy Johnson.
 He then showed himself to be a daring baserunner, scoring from second on a sacrifice bunt with a headlong dive around catcher Jorge Posada.

 In 2006, Koo returned to Korea, where he played five more seasons.
 He then moved on to Australia for another five.
-Finally, in early 2015, he retired from his professional playing career at the age of 45 – yet as of 2016, he was still active in amateur ball.
+Finally, in early 2015, he retired from his professional playing career at the age of 45.
+He then went on to become a coach manager in Australia, his adopted homeland.

 Dae-Sung Koo2 was born on August 2, 1969 in Daejeon, South Korea’s fifth-largest city.
 It is located in the center of the country, south of the capital city, Seoul.
 Koo was the second of three children in his family, coming between an elder brother and a younger sister (information about his parents is not presently available).3